 From Medicine To Teaching: A Conviction For Learning Continuously And "Telling My Story"

 2018 corps member Stephanie Rendon always dreamed of becoming a pediatrician.
-But, a spring break experience opened her eyes to a path she felt more convicted to be on—addressing educational inequity through teaching and connecting with kids in a different, but powerful, way. #OneDayINdy
+But, a spring break experience opened her eyes to a path she felt more convicted to be on in a different, but powerful, way. #OneDayINdy

 August 2, 2018

 Ever since I can remember, I had always wanted to be a doctor.
 Growing up, my family never had access to a doctor, and, like many other Hispanics, they had an enormous distrust of the profession.
 My desire to help others, especially my community, became my driving force.
 I attended Arizona State University as a Health Science pre-professional in hopes of matriculating to medical school to become a pediatrician.
 I was constantly participating in medical programs and pushing myself to network with individuals in the field; eventually, I ended up become a scribe in the Emergency Department.

 Then, during my sophomore year of college, I went on an alternative spring break and was sent to the Dominican Republic to teach English to kindergarten, first, and third graders.
 The experience had such an impact on not only the kids but myself as well.
 Due to the lack of funding and supplies, my team and I had to be resourceful and innovative.
 We created worksheets by hand and various teaching materials so as to effectively teach the students.
 While there, I began to think I wanted a different vocation.
 After I came back, I knew I wanted to keep working with kids through teaching.